a-shanahan/example-neo4j-stream/README.md

 from text and stored in a Graph Database.
 The following data model is used:

 ![alt text](data-model.png "Data Model")

+Readers are directed to the official [Neo4j](https://github.com/neo4j-contrib/neo4j-streams/tree/master/kafka-connect-neo4j/docker) repo for a full walkthrough.

 The docker compose will create the following containers: